PatristicTextArchive/collator/README.md

 plain text with a very small xslt-script (and therefore also uses saxon).
 It then normalizes (Unicode NFC), tokenizes, and strips all diacritics from those witnesses and finally reads them into a CollateX compliant JSON input file that it feeds to CollateX.
-The output of CollateX is then converted to a CollateX JSON output file, to a HTML file, and to a TEI XML file.
+The output of CollateX is then converted to a CollateX JSON output file, to a CSV file, to a HTML file, and to a TEI XML file.

 This is developed to handle [Patristic Text Archive Schema](https://github.com/PatristicTextArchive/Schema) compliant material, mainly in Greek, but it might